 Programme Participants are responsible for connecting their systems to the DIP Testing Environment; the Programme’s Test Environment Manager is responsible for coordinating the DIP Test Environment, and the Programme will additionally be facilitating the onboarding process to the DIP Test Environment.

-Programme Participants will need to be onboarded to the Production DIP Environment to operate; Programme Participants will only be onboarded and receive their Production DIP security certificates after the relevant Code Bodies approve their MHHSP-Qualification, and this process is also expected to be facilitated by the Programme.
+Programme Participants will need to be onboarded to the Production DIP Environment to operate; Programme Participants will only be onboarded and receive their Production DIP security certificates after the relevant Code Bodies approve their MHHS Qualification, and this process is also expected to be facilitated by the Programme.

 Further details on the DIP Onboarding process for both the Test and Production environment will be released in future iterations of the QA&P. Additionally, further technical information on the connection and security details for DIP will be provided in the MHHS DIP 094 Interface Code of Connection Guide.

-MHHSP-Qualification Approval
+MHHS Qualification Approval - Applicable to all participants